robotic-vision-lab/Edge-Informed-Contrast-Maximization/README.md

 # If relative paths are used, the args config-dir and config-path presume different current working directories.

 ```
-Alternatively, the user may make use of the bash script `run.sh` (needs execute
+Alternatively, you may make use of the bash script `run.sh` (needs execute
 permissions `chmod +x run.sh`).

 For more details on running the experiment under different configurations go to